-We have entered into written employment agreements with our named executive officers, each of whom has also executed our standard form of confidential information and invention assignment agreement.
-The employment agreements become effective upon the company's receipt of gross proceeds of \$5 million or more from issuances of equity or convertible debt or from partnering arrangements, which we expect to occur upon completion of this offering.
+Prior to the completion of the offering, we intend to enter into written employment agreements with our named executive officers, each of whom has also executed our standard form of confidential information and invention assignment agreement.
+The employment agreements are expected to take effect upon the company's receipt of gross proceeds of \$5 million or more from issuances of equity or convertible debt or from partnering arrangements, which we expect to occur upon completion of this offering.
 The term of each agreement is for three years with automatic renewal on each anniversary of the agreement unless terminated by either party as provided in the agreement.
-If termination of the agreement is by the company for any reason other than for cause, death or disability or by the executive other than for good reason, upon receipt by the company from the executive of an unrevoked release agreement, then (i) the company shall pay the executive's base salary for a period of 18 months, bonus for the same period (or an amount equal to the bonus payment in the year prior to termination, if greater) and health insurance premiums for a period of 12 months, and (ii) vesting of the executive's unvested shares and options shall cease as of the date of termination.
-If such termination by the company for any reason other than for cause, death or disability or by the executive other than for good reason occurs within 18 months following or three months preceding a change of control transaction, then (i) the company shall pay (w) the executive's base salary for a period of 24 months, (x) bonus for the same period, (y) health insurance premiums for the same period and (z) an amount equal to any bonus award previously accrued, allocated, earned or awarded, or that would have accrued for that number of months (not to exceed 24) since the most recently paid bonus, if any, but which amount has not yet been paid, and (ii) vesting of the executive's unvested shares and options shall accelerate as of the date of termination such that such shares and options shall be fully vested.
+If termination of the agreement is by the company for any reason other than for cause, death or disability or by the executive other than for good reason, upon receipt by the company from the executive of an unrevoked Release Agreement, the company shall (i) pay the executive's base salary for a period of 12 months (18 months for the CEO), and bonus and health insurance premiums for those same periods, and (ii) accelerate vesting of the executive's unvested shares and options to the date of termination.